RWK3y/rkey.tech/content/docs/buildopekkttech.md

 bsh ➜  cat params.toml
 # -- Theme Options --
 # These options control how the theme functions and allow you to
-# customise the display of your website.
+# customize the display of your website.
 colorScheme = "slate"
 defaultAppearance = "dark" # valid options: light or dark autoSwitchAppearance = true